 The course is designed for registered nurses, and is based on the prior learning of registered nurses.
 All nurses entering the programme must have at least completed a three year programme leading to registration as a nurse with An Bord Altranais.
 The programme provides access to a part-time degree in nursing for registered nurses.
 The programme is divided into Part 1 and Part 2.
-Part 1 consists of six modules, successful completion of which provides access to Part 2 (Degree Modules).
+Part 1 consists of five modules, successful completion of which provides access to Part 2 (Degree Modules).
 Candidates may apply for exemptions from some or all Part 1 modules to gain entry to degree level provided they have completed comparable accredited modules and subject to the approval of the Faculty of Medicine.
 All Part 1 modules must be completed within three years of commencement of the programme.
 Students may not commence Part 2 modules until all Part 1 modules or their equivalent (from which the Faculty of Medicine has granted exemptions) have been successfully completed.
 Part 2 consists of six modules.
 The minimum time for completion of Part 2 (degree modules) is one calendar year, with a maximum time limit of three years.
 University examinations will be held on completion of modules.
 To obtain the award of the Bachelor of Science (Nursing) (Modular) degree, all modules in the degree must be successfully completed.

-Part l Part 2 (DEGREE MODULES) Core Modules Nursing Research (NURS 3010) Nursing Theory & Practice 1 (NURS 1019) Philosophical and Legal Issues (NURS 3009) Nursing Research (NURS 1020) Nursing Management (NURS 3022) Health Promotion & Primary Health Care (NURS 1033) Leadership in Nurse Management (NURS 3023) Biological Sciences I (NURS 1030) Nursing Theory & Practice (NURS 3016) Social & Behavioural Sciences (NURS 1022) Quality Improvement (NURS 3018) Options Issues in Professional Practice (NURS 4006) Communications Skills (Option) (NURS 1019) Biological Sciences (2) (NURS 2014) Nursing Theory & Practice (2) (NURS 2013) Teaching/Assessing in Clinical Practice (NURS 1034)
+Part 1: (Access Modules) part-time Part 2 (DEGREE MODULES) · · · · · · · · · · · · · · · · · · · Part-time Core Modules Nursing Theory & Practice (NURS 4001) Nursing Theory & Practice 1 (NURS 1019) Nursing Research (NURS 4002) Social & Behavioural Sciences (NURS 1022) Nursing Management (NURS 4003) Nursing Research (NURS 1020) Quality Improvement (NURS 4004) Biological Sciences I (NURS 1030) Philosophical and Legal Issues (NURS4005) Issues in Professional Practice (NURS 4006) Options Biological Sciences (2) (NURS2014) Communications Skills (NURS 1021) Nursing Theory & Practice (2) (NURS 2013) Health Promotion and Primary Health Care (NURS 1033) Teaching/Assessing in Clinical Practice (NURS 1034)

-- One of these optional part l modules must be taken - One of these optional Part ll modules must be taken.

-All optional modules may not be offered every year.
+^{} One of these optional part I modules must be taken All optional modules may not be offered every year.